Mì Xào Giòn (Crispy Pan-Fried Noodles with Seafood and Vegetables)

 Instructions

-• In a small bowl, whisk together garlic, ginger, chicken broth, Chinese rice wine, soy sauce, oyster sauce, sesame oil, sugar, and cornstarch.
-Set this aside for later.
+• Mix the Sauce.
+In a bowl, whisk together chicken broth, garlic, ginger, Shaoxing wine, soy sauce, oyster sauce, sesame oil, sugar, and cornstarch.
+Set aside.

 Notes